smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 Queen Pasiphaë folded the third letter from Syracuse into her sleeve as footsteps approached.
 The supply manifests lay scattered across her desk - evidence of the bleeding.
 Eleven wagons this week.
 Seventeen last week.
 The exodus had begun.

 Behind her, the door opened without announcement.
+She already knew who it was.
+Even her own husband knocked before entering.

 "Majesty."
 Lieutenant Theron's voice carried respect that sounded like mockery.
 "The execution is scheduled for the twelfth hour."